Bolaji12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Shell Permission
-This is a command that tells me user identity
+Command for user identity is SU command for who is using the shell is whoami